roberto-butti/some-drops-of-php/src/content/docs/04-functions/01-fns-anonymous.md

 ---
 title: Anonymous functions in PHP
-description: Anonymous functions in PHP
+description: Master anonymous functions in PHP with this guide.
+Learn to use anonymous functions effectively through practical examples.
 sidebar:
   label: Anonymous functions
+head:
+    - tag: title
+      content:
 ---

 ## Anonymous functions

-Usually in PHP in order to reuse code and logic you can use functions.
+Usually in PHP to reuse code and logic you can use functions.
 A classical declaration of function is something like this:

 ```php
 // Define a classical function